moliver28/research-handbook/content/handbook/support/workflows/dedicated_cmoc.md

 ## Retrieve customer details

 Follow these steps to create a new ticket to start communications with a customer.
-Start with finding the details we need to create the ticket:
+Start with finding the details we need to create the ticket through the following options.

+Note that there are tenants for internal users, and will not require a ticket outreach.
+They are with the internal reference `solid_harlequin_lemur` and `bold_sapphire_eel` located in the Switchboard.

 ### Using the Switchboard Helper script